-Students use language features to create coherence and add detail to their texts.
-They understand how to express an opinion based on information in a text.
-They create texts that show understanding of how images and detail can be used to extend key ideas.
+Students create their own texts and use language features to create coherence and add detail to their texts.
+They show understanding of how images and detail can be used to extend key ideas.

 The supporting your child's reading in Year 4 document produced by the Reading Centre has very useful information to help support you with reading at home with your child.